Gurdon Saltonstall

-Gurdon Saltonstall (27 March 1666 – 20 September 1724) was governor of the Colony of Connecticut from 1708 to 1724.
-Born into a distinguished family, Saltonstall became an accomplished and eminent Connecticut pastor.
-A close associate of Governor Fitz-John Winthrop, Saltonstall was appointed the colony's governor after Winthrop's death in 1707, and then reelected to the office annually until his own death.
+Gurdon Saltonstall (27 March 1666 – 20 September 1724) was an American clergyman who served as the governor of Connecticut from 1708 to 1724.
+He was born into a distinguished family and became an eminent Connecticut pastor and a close associate of Governor Fitz-John Winthrop.
+Saltonstall was appointed the colony's governor after Winthrop's death in 1707, and then re-elected to the office annually until his own death.

 Early life and pastor

 Saltonstall was the son of Nathaniel and Elizabeth (Ward) Saltonstall, a prominent north Massachusetts family active in Massachusetts politics since the 1630s.
 He received his bachelor's degree in 1684 from Harvard Divinity School, where he studied theology, and was awarded his master's degree in 1687.
 It was at this time that Saltonstall first preached at First Christ Church in New London where he impressed congregants enough to warrant his appointment as the town's sole pastor.
-Saltonstall soon grew close to the Connecticut's governor, Fitz-John Winthrop and became not simply an advisor in spiritual matters, but in civil ones as well.
-When Governor Winthrop's health failed him, Saltonstall eventually began assuming executive responsibilities in the Governor's absence.
+Saltonstall soon grew close to Connecticut Governor Fitz-John Winthrop, and he became Winthrop's advisor in both spiritual and civil matters.
+Governor Winthrop's health failed him, and Saltonstall eventually began assuming executive responsibilities in the Governor's absence.
 He was married to Mary Whittinghame (d.
-1730), a granddaughter of Mayor of New York John Lawrence (1618–1699).
+1730), a granddaughter of New York's Mayor John Lawrence (1618–1699).